 Wheaton College, BA, MA, PhD (Biblical and Theological Studies: Systematic).

-Dr. Allen teaches students to delight in the careful study of God’s mighty deeds (Psalm 111:2), integrating the study of Bible and theology to prepare students for faithful ministry of worship and witness in local churches.
+Dr. Michael Allen teaches students to delight in the careful study of God’s mighty deeds (Psalm 111:2), integrating the study of Bible and theology to prepare students for faithful ministry of worship and witness in local churches.
 He wants to train students to seek renewal by way of retrieval, drawing on the resources of the Christian past for the sake of contemporary theological reflection.
 Two principal concerns shape his classes and his writing: theological commentary on the Bible and the recovery of dogmatic theology in the catholic and reformed confessional tradition.

 The son of a lawyer who became a Presbyterian minister, he grew up in both the South and in South Florida.
 Prior to joining the faculty at Knox in 2009, he taught undergraduate and graduate students at Wheaton College.
 He is a teaching elder in the Evangelical Presbyterian Church and enjoys serving in local churches.
 With Dr. Scott Swain, he serves as general editor of the T & T Clark International Theological Commentary and the New Studies in Dogmatics series for Zondervan Academic.
 He also serves as book review editor for the renowned International Journal of Systematic Theology.